slbouknight/slbouknight/README.md

 # Sedrick Bouknight
-**`Recent Graduate (Interested in AI & Computer Vision)`**
+**`Recent Graduate (Interested in AI & Software Development)`**

-I'm a recent graduate from the University of Arizona with a passion for artificial intelligence and computer vision.
+I'm a recent graduate from the University of Arizona with a passion for artificial intelligence.
 Currently working towards a career as an AI Research Engineer, I strive to explore cutting-edge technologies and contribute to the advancement of AI.
-My GitHub profile showcases my code projects, focusing on topics such as machine learning, deep learning, and computer vision.
+My GitHub profile showcases my code projects, focusing on topics such as machine learning, deep learning, computer vision, and natural language processing.
 With a strong foundation in programming and a drive for innovation, I'm dedicated to pushing the boundaries of AI and its applications.

 ### Languages and Tools
 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />